 The increase in respiration rates seen in this study following air-drying and rewetting align with what many others have seen (cite?).
 However, the significant difference in the 14C of respired CO2 between the control and treatment samples in this study show that this increased respiration appears to be fueled at least in part by an extracellular substrate source that is only available to the microbial community following air-drying and rewetting.

-In contrast to our initial hypothesis, the 14C of respired CO2 respired immediately after rewetting (during the pre-incubation period) was not significantly different than what was observed later during the equilibrium respiration period.
+However, in contrast to our initial hypothesis, the 14C of respired CO2 respired immediately after rewetting (during the pre-incubation period) was not significantly different than what was observed later during the equilibrium respiration period.
 This suggests that the change in substrate availability initiated by air-drying and rewetting persists throughout the incubation.
 Previous studies have found mechanistic evidence for microbial osmolytes or lysed cells providing the fuel for the pulse of CO2 observed following rewetting of dried soils (N. Fierer & Schimel, 2003), as well as extracellular carbon (Xiang, Doyle, Holden, & Schimel, 2008).
 The results from this study provide support for a mechanism that makes extracellular carbon available to the microbial community with a distinct 14C signature and in sufficient quantity to fuel respiration beyond the initial rewetting pulse.

-Air-drying and subsequent rewetting clearly has a significant effect on the 14C of respired CO2, but our results show that the direction and magnitude of the trend is dependent on two factors: when the sample was collected and the ecosystem type.
+Air-drying and subsequent rewetting clearly has a significant effect on the 14C of respired CO2, but our results show that the direction and magnitude of the trend is dependent on two factors: when the sample was collected and the ecosystem type (forest versus grassland).
 Relative to un-dried control samples, respiration from forest soils analyzed in this study tend to show depletion in ∆14C-CO2 following air-drying and rewetting, while grassland soils show enrichment.
 The forest soils incubated in Experiment 2, collected in 2019, stand out as a counter example in that the air-dry and rewetting treatment lead to enrichment in ∆14C-CO2 relative to the controls.
 Yet the soils collected in 2011 from these same forest sites showed the same trend and magnitude of depletion in response to treatment as was observed in all other forest sites (Fig. 6).

 In forest soils collected prior to 2019 (Fig. 5, all triangles except black ones above the 1:1 line), the depletion in ∆14C-CO2 observed in comparison to control sample incubations would suggests that the carbon respired in forest soils in response to treatment is older than that respired in grassland soils.
 This explanation is also consistent with what is seen in the highly enriched samples from TN: increased depletion in 14C-CO2 relative to the controls due to a much greater difference in 14C between the most recently fixed carbon and the older carbon in the soil.